 01 of 05

 Votive candles are among the most used candles of any type.
-They're actually a hybrid between a pillar candle and a container candle in that, before they're burned, they're free-standing, usually cylindrical candles (just like a pillar,) but once they're lit, they generally melt completely enough to take the shape of the votive holder that they're placed in (like a container candle.)
+They're a hybrid between a pillar candle and a container candle in that before they're burned, they're free-standing, usually cylindrical candles but once they're lit, they generally melt completely enough to take the shape of the votive holder that they're placed in.

 02 of 05